WONDERlust91/Note/posts/speaking/2024_IELTS_Simon_Speaking.md

 A good way to practise:

-Do you like ...?
+- Do you like ...?

   games, walking, gardens, flowers, dancing

-3 introduction questions
+3 introduction questions:

 - Do you work or are you a student?